Problem attending day classes? Don't live in Chattanooga? Check out our online program!

 There are several assessment instruments that will allow you to reflect upon your ability to excel in an on-line format.

 UTC has established minimum technological needs and recommended computer skills.
-You also may visit our web site to check your system, see if your browser meets our system requirements, and enable some settings on your browser.
+If you are having problems, please check on the link to enable some settings on your browser.

 You also should be able to perform the computer skills listed below (at a minimum):